Loch Awe railway station: History

 This station was opened on 1 July 1880 by the Callander and Oban Railway when it opened the to section of line.
-The station originally had one platform on a passing loop with sidings on both sides of the line, but a second platform, on the north side of the loop, was brought into use on 5 May 1902.
+The station originally had one platform on a passing loop with sidings on both sides of the line, but a second platform was later brought into use.
 On 8 August 1897, the station building was destroyed by fire.

 A camping coach was also positioned here by the Scottish Region from 1952 to 1958, and two coaches were here in 1959 and 1960.

 The station closed on 1 November 1965 but reopened on 10 May 1985 using only the more recent platform.
 The original platform remains in situ, but disused.

 Facilities

 The station only comprises a shelter, a help point, a bench and a small car park.
 There is step-free access from the car park.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.